Celsius vs Red Bull caffeine: Which has more? Science shows

 What to do about it

 You do not need to swear off caffeine for life.
 The goal is to make smart, man‑specific choices about Celsius caffeine vs Red Bull and your overall stimulant load.
+If you are stuck on “celsius versus red bull” or “red bull vs celsius,” make the decision based on your biggest vulnerability: sugar and waistline, or caffeine and sleep.

 3. Monitor, adjust, and cycle.
 Track how you feel as you change your routine.
 Note heart rate, sleep quality, digestion, and gym performance.
 If you feel better on less caffeine, keep cutting.
 Many men do well with “caffeine deload” weeks where they rely on water, electrolytes, light exercise, and good meals instead of cans.
 If symptoms persist despite sensible caffeine use and solid sleep, see your physician to look for other causes, from thyroid and anemia to sleep apnea or clinically low testosterone.